-David awkwardly wiped his eyes, self-consciously looked around, and went over to sit in the appropriate line.
+D awkwardly wiped his eyes, self-consciously looked around, and went over to sit in the appropriate line.
 I stood to the side of the room and watched the situation unfold.
 A few times I caught my son’s gaze, and each time I gave him what I hoped was a reassuring smile.
 He was obviously uncomfortable but trying so hard to be brave.

 Within the next few minutes, six more boys entered the room and found a seat beside my son.
 Then the teacher sat down beside the boys and started taking attendance.
-David looked over to be sure that I was still there, and when he caught my eye he smiled and gave me the thumbs-up sign.
+D looked over to be sure that I was still there, and when he caught my eye he smiled and gave me the thumbs-up sign.